 TIP: Don't forget to broaden your horizons while studying.
-You can gather valuable experience an soft skills in the following activities:
+You can gather valuable experience in the following activities:

-- > Working on placement in a company, - > working as a student assistant at an institute of TU Graz, - > getting involved in your students' representative committee or in the HTU, > htugraz.at - > studying abroad for a semester, > tugraz.at/go/study-abroad

-- > joining a TU Graz student team, > tugraz.at/go/student-teams - > taking a language course, > tugraz.at/go/learning-languages - keep up to date with national and international newspapers and magazines with the Press Reader (free for students via the TU Graz network or VPN), > pressreader.com/de/catalog - taking courses on 'key competencies' such as leadership behaviour, time management or writing skills, > tugraz.at/en/studying-and-teaching/studying-at-tu-graz/students/key-competencies - > taking sports courses at USI, > sportinstitut.uni-graz.at (in German), - benefitting from the courses and programmes of Unite!, the university network for innovation, technology and engineering, of which TU Graz is also a member, > unite-university.eu - or exploring FabLab > fablab.tugraz.at, E-Lab > e-lab.at (in German), Phi-Lab > philab.physikgraz.at (in German) or the HTU Makerspace > makerspace.htu.tugraz.at (in German).
+- > Working on placement in a company, - > Working as a student assistant at an institute of TU Graz, - Getting involved in your students' representative committee or in the HTU htugraz.at/en/your-htu/in-a-nutshell - Studying abroad for a semester tugraz.at/go/study-abroad - > Joining a TU Graz student team tugraz.at/go/student-teams - Taking a language course tugraz.at/go/learning-languages - Taking sports courses at USI sportinstitut.uni-graz.at (in German), or - Exploring FabLab fablab.tugraz.at, E-Lab e-lab.at (in German), Phi-Lab philab.physikgraz.at (in German) or the HTU Makerspace makerspace.htu.tugraz.at (in German).